andrew/ultimate-awesome/README.md

 - [awesome-devops-tools](https://github.com/curated-awesome-lists/awesome-devops-tools) - A curated compilation of top-notch DevOps tools tailored for developers and sysadmins.
 - [awesome-mac-apps](https://github.com/davidmerrick/awesome-mac-apps) - My favorite macOS apps.
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.
-- [awesome-cycling](https://github.com/dunky-z/awesome-cycling) - A collection of cycling-related websites and tools. 收集与骑行相关的网站与工具.
 - [awesome-game-studies](https://github.com/electricjones/awesome-game-studies) - An awesome list of resources for game studies, sciences, and art.
 - [ZF-awesome-apps](https://github.com/exakat/ZF-awesome-apps) - Curated list of applications using Zend Framework 3 and 2.
 - [readme-components](https://github.com/FabianHermar/readme-components) - 🎉 Compilation of different awesome components and badges that you can add to your README.